 - following a low FODMAP diet

-Diverticulosis is a condition wherein the colon forms small pouches, or sacs, in its walls.
-It affects 35% of adults aged 50 and under in the United States, and nearly 60% of those over age 60, according to the NIDDK.
+Diverticulosis is a condition in which the colon forms small pouches, or sacs, in its walls.
+According to the

-If any of these sacs become inflamed, it can cause pain, bleeding, and other symptoms.
-When this occurs, it is called diverticulitis.
+If any of these sacs become inflamed or infected, which is known as diverticulitis, this can cause pain, bleeding, and other symptoms.

 - loose stools or diarrhea